Sociopath Meaning: Antisocial Personality Disorder

 How do sociopaths act in relationships?

-People with ASPD can be manipulative and may be charming and appear to genuinely care about their partners initially, but in time, they may become more controlling.
+People with ASPD can be manipulative.
+They may be charming and appear to genuinely care about their partners initially, but in time, they may become more controlling.
 When things do not go their way, they may respond aggressively and resort to physical violence or verbal abuse.
-If you believe you might be in a relationship with someone with ASPD, it can help to recognize common signs of concerning behavior, including the following:
+If you believe you might be in a relationship with someone with ASPD, it can help to recognize common signs of concerning or harmful behaviors, including the following:

 Can a sociopath be a good person?

 Something that can be beneficial to remember is that ASPD is a mental health condition, and the people who have it may not realize how their behavior is affecting the people around them.
-Experts do not know the exact cause, but they believe it may be due to a combination of inherited genes and environmental factors, including adverse experiences when they were children.
+Experts do not know the exact cause, but due to both neurobiological and environmental evidence from peer-reviewed studies, they believe it may be due to a combination of inherited genes and environmental factors, including adverse experiences when they were children.
 For example, people with a family history that includes antisocial parents may be at higher risk of developing this personality disorder.

 It can be difficult to say whether someone with ASPD can be a good person because there is no clear definition for what a good person is.
 For example, it may be unlikely that people with ASPD will take responsibility for their actions or apologize for hurting someone, but the symptoms of this condition exist on a spectrum, and not everyone with ASPD will exhibit the same symptoms.